Arturstriker3/api-go/README.en.md

 go run cmd/main.go
 ```

-The service will start on the configured port (default: 8080).
+The service will start on the configured ports (default: HTTP 8080, TCP 9000).

 ## Environment Variables